 What will students be studying this year?

-In Year 9 students will begin studying the full GCSE course which is examined at the end of Year 11.
+In Year 9 your daughter will begin studying the full GCSE course which is examined at the end of Year 11.
 We will be following the AQA Religious Studies (A) GCSE specification (8062).
 On this course, students will prepare for two exam papers (1) ‘Religions: Beliefs, teachings and practices’ (Christianity and Islam) and (2) ‘Thematic studies’.
 The ‘Thematic studies’ paper allows students to explore religious, philosophical and ethical studies from a wide range of religious perspectives and also non-religious perspectives such as atheism and humanism.
-In Year 9, students will study, ‘Islam: Beliefs and teachings’ and ‘Christianity: Beliefs and teachings’.
+In Year 9, students will focus on Christian Beliefs and Theme D: Religion, peace and conflict.

 What are the major assessments this year?